-- Use a tool such as make menuconfig to make changes to the configuration - Saving your changes will overwrite your .config (not tracked by Git) - When happy with it, create your own default configuration file: - Create a minimal configuration (non-default settings) file: make savedefconfig - Save this default configuration in the right directory: mv defconfig arch/<arch>/configs/myown\defconfig
+- Use a tool such as make menuconfig to make changes to the configuration - Saving your changes will overwrite your .config (not tracked by Git) - When happy with it, create your own default configuration file: - Create a minimal configuration (non-default settings) file: make savedefconfig - Save this default configuration in the right directory: mv defconfig arch/<arch>/configs/myown\defconfig - Add this file to Git. - This way, you can share a reference configuration inside the kernel sources and other developers can now get the same .config as you by running make myown\defconfig - When you use an embedded build system (Buildroot, OpenEmbedded) use its specific commands.
+E.g. make linux-menuconfig and make linux-update-defconfig in Buildroot.

-This way, you can share a reference configuration inside the kernel sources and other developers can now get the same .config as you by running make myown\defconfig The kernel image is a single file, resulting from the linking of all object files that correspond to features enabled in the configuration
+The kernel image is a single file, resulting from the linking of all object files that correspond to features enabled in the configuration